kubernetes/autoscaler/vertical-pod-autoscaler/docs/features.md

 When enabled, memory values in recommendations will be:
 - Converted to the most appropriate binary unit (KiB, MiB, GiB, or TiB)
-- Displayed with up to 2 decimal places for precision
+- Rounded to the nearest whole number
 - Applied to target, lower bound, and upper bound recommendations

-For example, instead of seeing a memory recommendation of `262144000` bytes, you would see `250.00Mi`.
+For example, instead of seeing a memory recommendation of `262144000` bytes, you would see `250Mi`.

-Note: Due to the conversion to binary units and decimal place rounding, the humanized values may be slightly higher than the raw byte recommendations.
-For example, 1537 bytes would be shown as "1.50Ki" (1536 bytes).
-Consider this small difference when doing precise capacity planning.
+Note: Due to the conversion to binary units and rounding to the nearest whole number, the humanized values may differ slightly from the raw byte recommendations.
+For example, 1537 bytes would be shown as "2Ki" (2048 bytes).
+Consider this difference when doing precise capacity planning.

 To enable this feature, set the `--humanize-memory` flag to true when running the VPA recommender:
 ```bash